jloveric/high-order-layers/README.md

 # Example

-Here is the result for fitting a sin wave.
-There are no hidden layers and only one input neuron and one output neuron and no neuronal non-linearity.
+Here is the result for fitting a sin wave with no hidden layers.
+There is only one input neuron and one output neuron and no neuronal non-linearity.
 A 5th order polynomial is used in the synapse - there are 6 weights and only one synapse in the network.

 ![](sin5p.png)